-Life isn't easy as a small retailer.
+Life isn't easy as a small online retailer.
 The major retail chains seem to roam unchallenged across the online retail landscape, relentlessly extending their product range to embrace everything from camping equipment to finance.
 It's hard to compete.

 The major way to compete with the big guys is to become a specialist at one thing, and beat them at that game.
-The great thing about developing such a niche business is that it automatically incorporates a good marketing strategy.
+The great thing about developing such a niche ecommerce business is that it automatically incorporates a good marketing strategy.
 One of the biggest mistakes you can make in business is trying to be all things to all people.
 You can avoid this when you "go niche."

 Focus brings many advantages.
 Your brand may not be widely recognised, but it's much quicker and cheaper to become known within a specialist area.
 There are generally a small set of publications, online forums and bloggers.
 It costs less to reach and influence them than to establish a reputation in a broad sector.